 The group is led by Dr. Rajgopal Srinivasan and includes Akriti Jain, Poulami Chaudhuri, Sadhna Rana, Sutapa Datta, Uma Sunderam, Aditya Rao, V G Saipradeep, Naveen Sivadasan & Thomas Joseph

 Academic Partners: University of California at Berkeley, Tata Medical Center Kolkata

-Pan-genome analysis: This team works on developing efficient algorithms to represent a collection of genomes as a graph (pan-genome), and then uses these graphs to identify specific strains of microbes in microbial communities
+Pan-genome analysis: This team works on developing efficient algorithms to represent a collection of genomes as a graph (pan-genome), and use them for improved modeling and analysis.

-The group is Led by Dr. Naveen Sivadasan, and includes Kavya Vaddadi, Vidushi Walia, Aditya Ramakrishna Rao, V G Saipradeep, Sujatha Kotte and Thomas Joseph
+The group is led by Dr. Naveen Sivadasan, and includes Kavya Vaddadi, Vidushi Walia, Aditya Ramakrishna Rao, V G Saipradeep, Sujatha Kotte and Thomas Joseph

 Metagenomics and systems biology: This group specializes in identifying microbiome-based biomarkers that have clinical application or utility in the early detection or diagnosis of asymptomatic diseases and metabolic or genetic disorders.
 Modeling and simulation of biological systems that affect different hierarchies of life is also another area of interest